Calance-US/calance-workflows/README.md

 ## :cyclone: Required Environment Variables

-**For building the docker image of the applications and pushing it to GHCR:**
+**For building the docker image of the applications and pushing it to the Image Registry:**

 | Variable | Description |
 | --- | --- |